bbauska/Coursera-Bootstrap/README.md

-I tend to do cut and paste wherever feasible, but for this one, the label should be feedback and the column form label, and then the actual text is, \"Your feedback here.\" So that is the label.
+I tend to do cut and paste wherever feasible, but for this one, the label should be feedback and the column form label, and then the actual text is, "Your feedback here."
+So that is the label.

 And then, in here, the second one, I\'m going to format this one.
 Instead of input type, I\'m going to change that to a text area, and